-Applications must be submitted before midnight, Central Daylight Time, May 24, 2024.
-The application should be submitted in a SINGLE electronic file and must include, in this order:
+Applications must be submitted by 11:59pm, Central Daylight Time, May 30, 2025 The application should be submitted in a SINGLE electronic file and must include, in this order:

-- Face page, which must include:

-- Principal Investigator's name, degree(s), current position title, department, and email address

-- Title of proposed study

-- Whether the study is Human Subject Research and/or Vertebrate Animal Study

-- Abstract

-- Summary and description in lay language

-- NIH-format biosketch, including other support

-- Research plan (six pages maximum, excluding references and budget).
-Please include:

-- Specific aims

-- Scope of work and relevance of project to the mission of the Foundation

-- Background and significance

-- Preliminary data or progress report if applying for a second year of funding

-- Research design and methods

-- Plans for obtaining additional extramural funding arising from the proposed research

-- References

-- NIH-format budget and budget justification

-- OSRS Institutional Official Approval letter
+- Face page, which must include: - Principal Investigator's name, degree(s), current position title, department, and Email address - Title of proposed study - Whether the study is Human Subject Research and/or Vertebrate Animal Study - Note: Institutional Signature if NOT required on the Face Page. - Abstract - Summary and description in lay language - NIH-format biosketch, including other support - Research plan (six pages maximum, excluding references and budget).
+Please include: - Specific aims - Scope of work and relevance of project to the mission of the Foundation - Background and significance - Preliminary data or progress report if applying for a second year of funding - Research design and methods - Plans for obtaining additional extramural funding arising from the proposed research - References - NIH-format budget and budget justification - List of (6) suggested Reviewers who are free of conflict of interest.
+Do not include collaborators, co-authors, or mentors.
+Provide name, position, institution, and email.
+This list should be on the final page and include only the list.
+The list can include internal (WashU) and external suggested reviewers.